-Pete Davidson and Ariana Grande Share PDA Pic On Instagram
+Pete Davidson And Ariana Grande Share PDA Pic On Instagram

 “I thought u into my life,” Grande captioned the photo of the pair.
 “Woah!
 Look at my mind.”

-Only a day earlier, the new couple had made headlines for officially confirming their relationship on Instagram in what was a very interesting way.
+Only a day earlier, the new couple made headlines for officially confirming their relationship on Instagram in what was a very interesting way.

 Stating “The chamber of secrets has been opened,” the SNL star posted the caption alongside a photo of the new lovebirds wearing matching Harry Potter outfits.

-Since the reveal of their relationship publicly, Grande and Davidson have appeared to have been inseparable, having recently spent Memorial Day weekend with one another roasting marshmallows and cuddling close by a fire.
+Since the reveal of their relationship publicly, Grande and Davidson have appeared to be inseparable, having recently spent Memorial Day weekend together roasting marshmallows and cuddling close by a fire.

 On top of this, the couple has also frequently been seen flirting with each other on social media, posting flirtatious comments to each other’s photos.